Residential Life Philosophy

 - The Residential Life Council - comprised of the 4 House Councils.
 It is tasked with contributing to the development of the overall Residential Life community from a student perspective and with ensuring a vibrant, inclusive boarding community for all boarders.

-- The House Council – each house has its own council or executive.
+- The House Council – Academic Rep, each house has its own council or executive.
 Each House Council is chaired by the Head of House (Prefect).
 The other House Council members are: Intercultural Leader; Health and Wellness Leader; Service and Sustainability Leader; Deck Captain(s); Day Student Representative; Communications Coordinator.
 Each of these positions has a specific mandate for how to move forward the community life of the house.
 As a whole, each House Council is charged with promoting a vibrant and ethical house community and to this end oversees and runs events, outings, community service and student-run Chapel Services under the guidance and supervision of the House Faculty teams.
 Over the course of the year, on Saturdays and Sundays a rotational basis, all House Council members assist faculty to manage student sign-in and sign-out.

 - Peer Counsellors and senior mentors, residing in each House, are trained to listen and provide support to fellow students experiencing personal or academic difficulties.